rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

 Module parser plugins are managed by the `com.rometools.rome.io.impl.ModuleParsers` class (subclass of the `PluginManager`).
-This plugin manager looks for the `.feed.ModuleParser.classes` and the `.item.ModuleParser.classes` properties in all the `rome.properties` files. must be the type defined by the parser (ie: rss_1.0, atom_0.3).
+This plugin manager looks for the `.feed.ModuleParser.classes` and the `.item.ModuleParser.classes` properties in all `rome.properties` files must be the type defined by the parser (ie: rss_1.0, atom_0.3).
 The fully qualified names of the module parser classes must be separated by whitespaces or commas.
 For example, the default `rome.properties` file modules parser plugins definition is as follows: